halcyondream/halcyondream.github.io/_posts/2023-10-13-chatgpt-assignments.md

 Likewise, those same professors were usually the ones who offered challenging assignments and high levels of support, whether it be career advice, networking opportunities, or considerations for my personal or professional goals.
 They tried to adopt new developments in computer science, information technology, or any of the disciplines which are often groped together as "Cybersecurity."
 At the end of the day, these are the things that foster success.

 Many undergraduates are fresh out of high school and still learning what it means to be a professional.
 If you are concerned about A.I. generated content overwhelming your curriculum, try to switch your point of view.

-Instead, you, as the leader, have an opportunity to mentor a semester's worth of upcoming professionals.
-And not just the ones who lead clubs and suck up to your face, but also the ones who want to do the right thing, the ones who want to be prepared for the ever-changing workforce which they are about to inherit.
+You, as the leader, have an opportunity to mentor a semester's worth of upcoming professionals.
+And not just the ones who lead clubs and pay lip-service, or those who think they've manipulated the system because they're nice to your face; but, really, also the ones who want to do the right thing, the ones who want to be prepared for the ever-changing workforce which they are about to inherit.
+The ones who work 40 hours around school so they can get their education and eat every night.
+The ones who generate A.I. content because they feel no one cares enough to check in the first place.